-3.(17)1 Subject to delegation by the President of the System through the Vice President for Business Affairs, the Director of Police is responsible for:
+Subject to delegation by the Vice Chancellor for Business Affairs, the Director of Police is responsible for:

-3.(17)11 Approving qualifications for police personnel at the component institutions of the System and approving all applicants to a basic or in-service training school or academy.

-3. (17)12 Approving the organizational structure for police departments at the component institutions of the System.

-3.(17)13 Establishing and supervising all training programs for System police, including basic and in-service training, as well as on-the-job training at each component institution of the System.
+- 3.481 Approving qualifications for police personnel at the component institutions of the System and approving all applicants to a basic or in-service training school or academy. - 3.482 Approving the organizational structure for police departments at the component institutions of the System. - 3.483 Establishing and supervising all training programs for System police, including basic and in-service training, as well as on-the-job training at each component institution of the System. - 3.484 Conducting the System training in accordance with the standards of the Texas Commission on Law

-3.(17)14 Conducting the System training in accordance with the standards of the Texas Commission on Law Enforcement Officer Standards and Education, in order to maintain accreditation with this state agency.
-3.(17)15 state agency.
-Maintaining liaison with The Director of Training, Texas Department of Public Safety, and the Coordinator of Training, Federal Bureau of Investigation, and being aware of new training techniques, procedures, programs, and equipment.
-3.(17)16 Establishing a uniform reporting and record system for police departments at the component institutions of the System and approving any changes thereto.
-3.(17)17 Conducting periodic inspections of the police departments of the component institutions of the System and evaluating their performance as police agencies.
-3. (17)18 Formulating and establishing policies and procedures for police operations on a System-wide basis.
-3. (17)19 Establishing, maintaining, and supervising on a System-wide basis, a program for police personnel promotion.
-3.(17)1(10) Reviewing and recommending the pay scale for police personnel throughout the System.
-3.(17)1(11) Surveying all component institutions of the System for security needs of existing buildings, grounds, and lighting, in order to make the appropriate recommendations to insure the prevention of criminal activities and the protection of life and property.
-3.(17)1(12) Consulting with the Office of Facilities Planning and Construction on security needs for new construction, including security lighting on the property of the component institutions of the System.
-3.(17)1(13) Coordinating the use of police throughout the System in emergency situations.
-3.(17)1(14) Submitting periodic reports to the Vice President for Business Affairs concerning the operations of the police departments of the component institutions of the System.
+Enforcement Officer Standards and Education, in order to maintain accreditation with this state agency.

+- 3.485 Maintaining liaison with the Director of Training, Texas Department of Public Safety, and the Coordinator of Training, Federal Bureau of Investigation, and being aware of new training techniques, procedures, programs, and equipment. - 3.486 Establishing a uniform reporting and record system for police departments at the component institutions of the System and approving any changes thereto. - 3.487 Conducting periodic inspection of the police departments of the component institutions of the System and evaluating their performance as police agencies. - 3.488 Formulating and establishing policies and procedures for police operations on a System-wide basis. - 3.489 Establishing, maintaining, and supervising on a System-wide basis, a program for police personnel promotion. - 3.48(10) Reviewing and recommending the pay scale for police personnel throughout the System. - 3.48(11) Surveying all component institutions of the System for security needs of existing buildings, grounds, and lighting, in order to make the appropriate recommendations to insure the prevention of criminal activities and the protection of life and property. - 3.48(12) Consulting with the Office of Facilities Planning and Construction on security needs for new construction, including security lighting on the property of the component institutions of the System. - 3.48(13) Coordinating the use of police throughout the System in emergency situations. - 3.48(14) Submitting periodic reports to the Vice Chancellor for Business Affairs concerning the operations of the police departments of the System.